How to Ask Questions in Prashna Shastra Correctly

 Timing in Prashna Shastra is not merely procedural—it is fundamental to the reading's validity.
 The Muhurta Chintamani, the classical text on electional astrology, provides detailed guidance on favorable and unfavorable moments for important activities, including asking questions.

 The Moon's Condition Is Critical: The Prashna Marga states that the Moon represents the question's mind and emotional substance.
 A well-placed Moon in dignity—exalted in Taurus, in its own sign Cancer, or in friendly signs—generally indicates that clear guidance will emerge.
-A debilitated Moon in Scorpio may suggest emotional confusion clouding the inquiry.
+A debilitated Moon in Scorpio suggests emotional confusion clouding the inquiry.

 Using a nakshatra calculator helps identify the lunar mansion at the question moment.
 The Prashna Marga assigns specific qualities to different nakshatras—some favor new beginnings while others support resolution of existing matters.